The cut norm and Sampling Lemmas for unbounded kernels: Main results

-\begin{remark} In the upper bound, the second term within the parentheses is $o(1)$ when $\vf\in (0,\frac{3-p}{4})$, and then the true order of magnitude is $k^{-\frac14+\frac1{4p}}$.
-This is only possible for $p>3$, however even in the $p\in(2,3]$ regime the total order of magnitude is $O(\sqrt{\ln k} k^{-\frac12+\frac1p+\vf})$, and $\vf$ can be chosen small enough to make this $o(1)$.\\ In the lower bound, the term $\|U\|_\pcut$ on the RHS seems out of place.
+In the lower bound, the term $\|U\|_\pcut$ on the RHS seems out of place.
 However, it is trivially bounded above by $\|U\|_1$, so this lower bound can easily be made dependent only on $L^p$ norms.
-Also, the reason for that term existing is actually a question of normalization for the cut norm of the samples that we will address in detail in Section \ref{sect:lower}.\\ We also note that for any kernel $U\in\bigcap_{p\in[1,\infty)} L^p_{sym}([0,1]^2)$ (essentially the class of kernels for which all homomorphism densities are finite, see \cite{KKLSz1}), the order of magnitude of the upper bound can be made arbitrarily close to the $k^{-1/4}$ seen in the bounded case. \end{remark}
+Also, the reason for that term existing is actually a question of normalization for the cut norm of the samples that we will address in detail in Section \ref{sect:lower}.

+We also note that for any kernel $U\in\bigcap_{p\in[1,\infty)} L^p_{sym}([0,1]^2)$ (essentially the class of kernels for which all homomorphism densities are finite, see \cite{KKLSz1}), the order of magnitude of the upper bound can be made arbitrarily close to the $k^{-1/4}$ seen in the bounded case. \end{remark}

 This First Sampling Lemma then allows us to derive the following generalization of the Second Sampling Lemma to unbounded kernels.
-Note that we do not bound the norm of the difference itself, but rather the so-called cut distance of the two functions.
+Note that we do not bound the norm of the difference itself, but rather the cut distance of the two functions.

 \begin{thm}{(Second Sampling Lemma for Unbounded Kernels).} Let $k\geq 2$ be an integer, $p>2$, and $U\in L_{sym}^p([0,1]^2)$.
-For any $\vf\in(0,\frac{p-3}{4})$ we have that with probability at least $1-e^{\frac{-k^2}{2\log_2 k}}-3k^{-\vf}$,
+For any $\vf\in\left(0, \frac{1}{2}- \frac{1}{p}\right)$ we have that with probability at least $1-e^{\frac{-k^2}{2\log_2 k}}-4k^{-\vf p}$,

 where $C$ depends only on $p$, $\|U\|_1$, $\|U\|_p$ and $\vf$. \end{thm}